Frequently Asked Questions About Breath Coaching

 Please check with your doctor if you have pre-existing health conditions concerning heart, lungs, or blood pressure.

-I am pregnant - can I participate in a breathwork program?
+I am pregnant - can I participate in a breathing program?

 Yes.
 However, only certain breath patterns and gentler programs during pregnancy are recommended.
 Also, please consult with your doctor before signing up for one of the programs.

-How do I best mentally and physically prepare for a breathwork appointment?
+How do I best mentally and physically prepare for a breath coaching appointment?

 Come ready to breathe and wear comfortable clothes.
 You may need a space where you can lie down.
 That’s it!